Benemrxr/toolkits-architectures/milestone_2/Report2.md

 ## Task 2:
+>- What is a Hash function?
+What are some of the use cases?
+>- What is a Python module, package and script.
+How do they differ from one
+>another?
+>- How would YOU explain a Docker container and volume to a child?
+>- What is your preference concerning the use of Python virtualenv and Docker?
+When would you use one or the other (there is not right or wrong, mostly)?
+>- What is the Docker build context?
+>- How can you asses the quality of a python package on PyPI?

 A hash function is a function that can be used to map big sized data to fixed size values.
 The returned values are called hash values.
 These values are then used to index a so-called hash table.
 In the best case, each hash value stands for one bigger sized data part but there can also be collisions if one hash value stands for two different data parts.
 Hash functions are especially used in data storage and retrieval applications.
 It is used to store and access big amounts of data in a computationally and storage space efficient form.